Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi

 For advertisers.
 Upload a video, set a budget, write a quiz, hit publish.
 You're charged only when a verified view completes.
 Bots and passive viewers can't drain your budget.
 Each verified view splits a small platform fee between the viewer and Thrilla.

 Cash out.
-Viewers connect their bank through Stripe Connect and withdraw their balance.
-Advertisers top up their account through Stripe Checkout.
+Viewers connect their bank and withdraw their balance.
+Advertisers top up their account through a secure checkout flow.

 Core Features